 5. The Lake District

-Zoos?
-There are two of them – the Lake District Wildlife Park near Keswick in the North, and the South Lakes Safari Zoo, where you can get to see big cats, giraffes, bears, birds and more from all around the globe.
+If you’re looking for zoos, you’ll find two of them.
+There’s the Lake District Wildlife Park near Keswick in the North and the South Lakes Safari Zoo, where you can get to see big cats, giraffes, bears, birds, and more from all around the globe.

 Family weekend breaks in England, Scotland and Wales